-The increase of \$0.1 million was due primarily to a \$0.2 million increase in overall personnel-related costs as well as a reallocation of certain resources as we formalized our customer success organization.
-Depreciation expense also increased by \$0.1 million due to 76 net new square miles having gone live since June 30, 2019.
-The increase is partially offset by a \$0.2 million decrease in costs related to ShotSpotter Labs projects, for which revenues and costs vary from quarter to quarter depending on the phase of the projects.
+The increase of \$0.9 million was due primarily to a \$0.6 million increase in overall personnel-related costs and a reallocation of certain resources as we formalized our customer success organization as well as a \$0.2 million increase in repairs and maintenance costs.
+There was also a \$0.2 million write-off related to sensor assets due to the loss of a customer.
+These increases are partially offset by a \$0.1 million decrease in costs related to ShotSpotter Labs projects, for which revenues and costs vary from quarter to quarter depending on the phase of the projects.